unmaya/Girder/README.md

 ---

 # How it works
-Girder is a simple yet versatile grid designed for use in small to medium projects.
+Girder is a simple yet versatile grid designed for small to medium projects.
 Its best suited for building with Sass, a fantastic pre-processor but you can also use plain CSS.
+Build flexible layouts divided into logical sections.
+Girder uses silent classes (placeholders) to structure content in HTML and keeps your Markup free of excess presentational classes like "unit_1of4", "small-2", "grid4".

 **Example?**
 You can write your html with semantic classes to target elements in CSS or use the cascade to add structure: